microsoft/Win2D-Samples/README.md

     - *Example Gallery is also available in the [Store](https://www.microsoft.com/store/apps/9NBLGGGXWT9F).*

+- **Composition Example** shows how to use Win2D to draw onto a Windows.UI.Composition drawing surface or swapchain.

 - **CoreWindow Example** is a C# application that draws directly to a CoreWindow, without using XAML.

 - **Simple Sample** is, yup, you guessed it!
 Pretty much the simplest possible app that uses Win2D - it's our version of the venerable "hello world".

-Each sample contains two different Visual Studio solution files.
+Most of the samples contain two different Visual Studio solution files.
 The *.uap.sln version is for Windows 10 (Universal Windows Platform), while *.81.sln is for Windows 8.1 and Windows Phone 8.1.

+Composition Example only contains a .uap.sln, because it does not support Windows 8.1.

 These samples reference the NuGet packages [Win2D.uwp](http://www.nuget.org/packages/Win2D.uwp) or [Win2D.win81](http://www.nuget.org/packages/Win2D.win81), which will be